BookMarck

 “The character development, fine detail, (but not overkill) and shorter chapters really held me captive.
 The plot moves quickly, is never boring, and for those readers with computer and/or musical backgrounds, you will especially find this a treat.
 I particularly liked how the author lays out the inner workings of the CIA and ties it into college students and overseas espionage.
 As the end of the book nears, your mind starts to wonder how it will end.
 And in my case, upon reading the last paragraph and Epilogue, I found myself trying to figure out what had happened.
 And then I reread the last chapter to see if it confirmed my initial impression of “Why.”
 For you Soprano fans, the end of this book was akin to the last scene of that classic HBO series, where the screen goes to black, and you are dumbfounded and try to figure what happened or would happen next.
 Any contemporary book that makes me curious as to who a central character really is and what and why they did it, is a must read.
 This book will not disappoint.”

-“From the very beginning, I was drawn into the tension of the story, but what stayed with me even more was the way you blended intellect, emotion, and suspense into something that felt both gripping and deeply human.
+I just finished A Symphony of Spies, and I wanted to reach out personally because this book left a real impression on me.
+From the very beginning, I was drawn into the tension of the story, but what stayed with me even more was the way you blended intellect, emotion, and suspense into something that felt both gripping and deeply human.

 What immediately stood out to me was the premise itself.
 The idea that one person’s inability to keep a secret could set off such dangerous consequences was incredibly compelling.
 Drew Reid is such an interesting character because he does not come across as malicious or reckless in the obvious sense.
 Instead, he feels human, vulnerable, and believable, and that made everything surrounding him even more intense.
 Watching how one moment of trust could unravel into threats of espionage created a sense of suspense that kept building in a very powerful way.